LyFl0w/TextureMaker/README.md

 Texture Maker is a Python program that utilizes the Stable Diffusion API (webui) and a LoRa available on [this repository](https://github.com/Jack-Bagel/Minecraft-Lora-Training) to generate 64x64 textures for Minecraft.

-## How It Works

-The application operates as follows:

-1. The `launcher` script launches a Python program that allows the user to create an image with text.
-2. The text and image are sent to the Stable Diffusion API, which returns a texture in 256x256 with a green background.
-3. The Python program retrieves this texture, removes the green background, and saves it in the `output` folder.

-**Important Note:** There may be issues when removing colors if the image you want to generate contains green.
-For instance, if you enter "green flower," it could pose problems.
-In such cases, it is recommended to generate a flower you like with a color like red or blue and then colorize it green using a filter in an image editing application.

 ## Installation

 1. Download the `launcher` script corresponding to your operating system from the "Releases" section on GitHub.